Exeter-Clojurians/exeter-clojurians.github.io/cryogen/resources/templates/md/posts/2015-08-25-satisfaction.md

 # Pattern matching

 Clojures [core.match](https://github.com/clojure/core.match) is a great library, but unfortunately it doesn't work with top level function definitions in a way similar to multi-methods.
-We tried to come up with some possible solutions, but were unable to so.
-The most pragmatic solution suggested was to use Haskell instead.
+We tried to come up with some possible solutions, but were unable to do so.
+The most pragmatic solution suggested was to use Haskell instead (ideal if you are using a containerized microservices style architecture).

 # Containers